|Nutritional Guidelines (per serving)|

 - 1/4 cup sugar (for sweet pies and tarts only)

 - 1/8 teaspoon fine sea salt

-- 3 Tablespoons ice water or ice-cold vodka
+- 3 tablespoons ice water or ice-cold vodka, divided

 In a large bowl, combine the flour, sugar (if using), and salt.
 Drop the butter pieces into the bowl on top of the flour mixture.

 Use your fingers, a fork, a pastry cutter, or two knives to work the butter into the flour mixture until it resembles cornmeal with stray pea-size pieces of butter in it.
-(Feel free to do this in a food processor; simple pulse the mixture until the desired texture is achieved, usually just a few pulses.)
+(Feel free to do this in a food processor; simply pulse the mixture until the desired texture is achieved, which usually requires just a few pulses.)

-Pour 2 tablespoons of ice water or chilled vodka (see why vodka makes flaky crusts) over the mixture and stir until it comes together (add another tablespoon of water or vodka if it remains too dry to pull into a dough).
+Pour 2 tablespoons of ice water or chilled vodka over the mixture and stir until it comes together.
+Add another tablespoon of water or vodka if it remains too dry to pull into a dough.

 Turn the mixture onto a well-floured work surface.
 Knead it once or twice to create a ball of dough.
 Pat the dough into a disk shape about 1/2-inch thick, wrap it in plastic wrap, and chill at least 30 minutes and up to 3 days.